I loved you is a reversible text

 “The final lines show the nobility of the hero: he wishes his beloved woman to be happy with another man, even though he still loves her.”

 This understanding is exported abroad, and is accepted universally.
-For instance, [Chesnokova] is interested in literary devices in this text that create “the illusion of simplicity,” while at the same time express “the deepest emotions to which lovers are able.”
+For instance, the authors [6] are interested in literary devices in this text that create “the illusion of simplicity,” while at the same time express “the deepest emotions to which lovers are able.”

 In short, the only commonly accepted interpretation of “I loved you” is a sweet expression of eternal, selfless love by A.S.
 Pushkin to some of his acquaintances.
-This is the interpretation R. Jakobson [1], for example, accepted before any analysis.
+This is the interpretation R. Jakobson [2], for example, accepted before any analysis and never rejected.

 2.2.
 Application of the Reversibility Rule.
 Step 1

-Here I demonstrate how the reversibility rule is applied to the ILU to find the two interpretations and to make a conclusion about its reversibility.
+Here I demonstrate how the reversibility rule is applied to the ILY to find the two interpretations and to make a conclusion about its reversibility.
 The process consists of two steps.

-On the first step we need to "find in the text the devices which act subconsciously to please a credulous reader while leaving an incredulous reader indifferent".
+On the first step we need to "Find in the text the devices which act to evoke emotions, appeal to the beliefs of a credulous reader".

 The love-cluster:

-For a credulous reader, the accumulation device works unconsciously such that each of the units in the love-cluster points to an image of sentimental love, acting as a strong positive emotional stimuli.
+For a credulous reader, each of the units in the love-cluster points to an image of sentimental love, acting subconsciously as a strong positive emotional stimuli.

-The incredulous readers are not supposed to be charmed by the idea of sentimental love, or, maybe they are affected by the image of selfless love to a lesser degree, particularly if they do not believe in such a thing.
+The incredulous readers are not supposed to be charmed by the idea of sentimental love.
+Maybe, they are affected by the image of selfless love to a lesser degree, particularly if they do not believe in such a thing.

-The third poetic device "which act(s) subconsciously to please a credulous reader while leaving an incredulous reader indifferent" is the absence of metaphors or visual images in the text.
-This "simplicity" further increases "credulity" of a credulous reader, the emotional effect of the semantic love-cluster on such a reader.
+The third poetic device of this sort is the absence of metaphors or visual images in the text.
+This "simplicity" further appeals to a credulous reader, increasing the emotional effect of the semantic love-cluster.
 A credulous reader feels like the speaker speaks artlessly, directly, from his heart.
 The device does not make a difference for the incredulous reader, who does not care much about the semantic love-cluster.

 There is no doubt for a credulous reader that the poem is lyrical, direct, sincere expression of A.S.
 Pushkin's true love to an unknown (to the reader, known to Pushkin) woman.